 Guideline compliance is evaluated annually.
 If a director falls into non-compliance solely due to a share price decline, we permit a grace period of one year to restore compliance.
-All of our directors either meet the ownership guidelines or are on track to meet the ownership guidelines within the five years from appointment as is required under our guidelines.
+All of our directors either meet the ownership guidelines or are on track to meet the ownership guidelines within the five years from appointment as is required under our guidelines at the recommendation of Ovintiv's compensation consultant.